-Mountain biking in the Estrella Mountains near Phoenix is, for me, a lot like eating at one of the ubiquitous fast-food joints with “berto’s” in their name.
+Mountain biking in Estrella Mountain Park near Phoenix is, for me, a lot like eating at one of the ubiquitous fast-food joints with “berto’s” in their name.
 A few years will go by and I’ll think “hey, why don’t I ever go to Filiberto’s/Aliberto’s/Philbertberto’s?”

 Then I get myself berto’s quesadilla or carne asada burrito.
 Hours later, I’m on the toilet regretting every decision I ever made in my life.

 So it is with Estrella Mountain Regional Park, which is about 30 minutes from my house.
 Drive another 10 minutes or so, and I’m at the fabulously fun Fantasy Island North Singletrack.
 That network is a bit compact, so any decently long ride will wind up repeating plenty of segments.